 Phil is a remarkably talented musician and just as importantly, he’s been really friendly and easy to work with.
 (If only all of my clients were more like Phil – my job would be a dream!)
-I’m really excited to contribute lyrics to a funky new song he is in the process of writing; obviously I can’t share that track, but here’s a video from one of his previous songs, Cliché.
+I’m really excited to contribute lyrics to a funky new song he is in the process of writing.
+Sadly I can’t share that track but here’s a video from one of his previous songs, Cliché.
 How this didn’t garner more attention at the time of release is beyond me, but watch this space for an update as the song develops and please give him a follow on Facebook or Youtube.

 You may recall that a few weeks ago I reviewed one of my favourite albums – ‘O’ by Damien Rice.
 An unexpected bonus of researching this article was discovering that Mr Rice’s former cellist, Vyvienne Long, is a talented composer in her own right, and has just released a new album of original music.
 Titled ‘A Lifetime of High Fives’, it’s now available on CD and Spotify and I really recommend checking it out.
 I’ve no space for a full review but the arrangements are rich, her voice engaging (is it strange that I feel like I could explicitly trust someone I’ve never met, based solely upon their singing voice?!) and the lyrics are thought-provoking.
 See the video below for ‘Seahorse’ – the first single from the album – though ‘Photographs’ is a delight and the string break in ‘Enough’ is magnificent.